Mangrove-Web-Development/devdocs/wpengine/new-site.md

     * Update line 13 in .gitignore from
     `!/wp-content/themes/_mgstarter` to
     `!/wp-content/themes/_yourthemename`
+    * Update line 39 in docker-compose.yml from
+    `- ./wp-content/themes/_mgstarter/:/theme` to
+    `- ./wp-content/themes/_yourthemename/:/theme`
 * Update `docker-compose/sftp-config` with the correct credentials.

 [^1]: The `_` in the theme name keeps it first in the list of installed themes.